-MBA in Health Care Management Degree Requirements: What You Will Study
+Courses in the MBA in Health Care Management: What You Will Study

-To earn your MBA in Health Care Management from Marylhurst, you complete 48-53 credits in a series of graduate courses and a capstone project:
+To earn your MBA in Health Care Management from Marylhurst, you complete 48 quarter credits in a series of graduate courses and a capstone project:

 Marylhurst’s curriculum offers you fundamental MBA coursework in organizational behavior, managerial economics, accounting and financial management.
 Your studies will dive deep into the business realities of the health care industry through coursework in ethical health care management and decision making, contemporary managed care, law and risk management, health care marketing and communications and operations management.

 During this orientation course, students refresh their knowledge of key business subjects while being introduced to new academic concepts and graduate-level expectations.
-This course introduces the theory and practical application of organizational behavior, and how individuals and groups impact behavior within an organization.
-Discussion topics and analysis will include decision making, motivation theories, individual and group behaviors, leadership, power and organizational politics, and organizational culture.
+This course introduces the theory and practical application of organizational behavior, the study of how individuals and groups impact behavior within an organization.
+Topics include decision making, motivation theories, individual and group behaviors, leadership, power and organizational politics, and organizational culture.

-Develop an understanding of financial theory and its important applications.
+This course is designed to help students understand financial theory and its important applications.
 With a focus on concepts including the time value of money, risk and return, valuation, investment principles, and the role of financial markets, and through real-world examples and practical exercises, students learn concepts and terms used by financial analysts and strategists.

-Take an in-depth look at sectors that comprise the health care industry.
-Identify internal and external influences within and around this complex system, and examine the dynamics between them.
+This course provides an in-depth look at the sectors that comprise the health care industry.
+Students identify internal and external influences within and around this complex system, and examine the dynamics between them.
 The role of technology and informatics, programs, models, systems of delivery, demographics, the regulatory environment, stakeholder issues and ethical implications will form the basis of this initial course in the program.

 This course is designed to provide a full understanding of the origins of managed health care from the 1970s through current applications in the United States health care system.
 The evolution of managed health care applications is evaluated from legal, social and ethical perspectives, with emphasis on benefits and limitations.
 Specific examples of managed care applications are examined and analyzed (i.e., Medicare, Medicaid, Department of Defense, Department of Veterans Affairs, and private applications).

 During this course, students will develop an understanding of the fundamentals of leadership from a theoretical, personal and practical perspective with a special emphasis upon leading ethically in healthcare.
-Discuss how organizational leaders address the growing importance of legal and ethical challenges in their decision making.
+The course will discuss how organizational leaders address the growing importance of legal and ethical challenges in their decision making.
 Special topics include team building, gender issues and leadership in diverse, multicultural and global environments particularly as they relate to healthcare.
-Equally important, will be considerations for the various ethical methodologies from which to base leadership decision making related to various contemporary and controversial healthcare issues.
+Equally important, will be considerations for the various ethical methodologies from which to base leadership decision-making related to various contemporary and controversial healthcare issues.

-Begin the process of synthesizing, applying and demonstrating the skills and competencies that reflect mastery of the MBA in Health Care Management program learning outcomes.
+Synthesize, apply and demonstrate the skills and competencies that reflect mastery of the MBA in Health Care Management program learning outcomes.
 After rigorous research, you will develop a comprehensive strategic initiative.
 Using a wide variety of management tools, explore options, analyze critical information, and develop operational and communications plans.